Notify me

 In recent years, there has been a subtle resurgence of gold in watches, albeit in a more refined and modern context.
 Rose gold, in particular, has experienced a revival and is appreciated for its warm, contemporary appeal.
 Brands are now incorporating gold accents strategically, blending them with other materials like stainless steel or ceramic to create a balanced and sophisticated look that caters to evolving consumer tastes.

-And finally, the salmon-colored dial, which can be traced back to the early to mid-20th century.
-Inspired by traditional enameling techniques, watchmakers began experimenting with dial colors beyond the conventional white, black, and silver.
+And finally, the salmon-coloured dial, which can be traced back to the early to mid-20th century.
+Inspired by traditional enamelling techniques, watchmakers began experimenting with dial colours beyond the conventional white, black, and silver.
 The warm and subtle tones of salmon were achieved through a combination of materials and firing processes.
-In recent years, there has been a resurgence of interest in salmon-colored dials.
-Watch enthusiasts and collectors have shown a renewed appreciation for vintage-inspired designs, and watchmakers have responded by reintroducing this distinctive color.
+In recent years, there has been a resurgence of interest in salmon-coloured dials.
+Watch enthusiasts and collectors have shown a renewed appreciation for vintage-inspired designs, and watchmakers have responded by reintroducing this distinctive colour.
 Contemporary watch brands have embraced salmon dials in limited editions and special releases, combining traditional aesthetics with modern technology.
 This is the Fears Brunswick 38 Copper Salmon:

 Artistic Movements That Affected Watch Aesthetics